 With a high entry standard at 11+ and excellent GCSE results (80 per cent A*-A/9-7 in 2017), there's no doubt that this is the domain of the fiercely able.
 'It does them no favours to tutor them to death to get in.
 Once there they'll struggle,' say parents, with peer pressure and the workload pretty relentless (snow closures no respite).
 Nothing most boys can't cope with and they generally thrive on the challenge.
 It's a place where you're expected to take the initiative and focus on the job at hand and, though closely monitored in the early years - teachers are praised for gaining a good understanding of individuals' strengths and weaknesses - later on...

 Special Education Needs

-The Judd School is a remarkably supportive community with an excellent track record in student-to-student support and understanding staff.
-However it does not receive any specific funding for Additional Educational Needs and there are no specialist facilities, nor are there any teaching assistants, beyond those dedicated to statemented students.
-Some of the buildings have undergone considerable modifications to give proper disabled access.
-09-09
+The Judd School is a supportive community with an excellent track record in student-to-student support and understanding staff.
+However it does not receive any specific funding for additional educational needs and there are no specialist facilities.
+The learning support team has grown over time, with five learning assistants currently employed, beyond those dedicated to students with Statements/EHCPs.
+Some of the buildings have undergone modifications to provide disabled access.

 |Condition||Provision for in school|

 |English as an additional language (EAL)|